Skip to content

 35. Percentage of fresh fruit bunches (FFB) supply to own mills traceable to plantation level?

-The company states 100% of supply is traceable.
+The company states that 100% of the supply is traceable to the plantation level.
 Also, both of its mills are certified as Identity Preserved.

 • Y